-Energie-Spiegelis a newsletter regularly published by PSI on the subject of energy systems and their analysis, and is produced in German, English and French versions.
+Energie-Spiegelis a newsletter published by PSI on the subject of energy systems and their analysis, and is produced in German, English and French versions.

 Carbon Dioxide: Taking care of the climate problem underground?
 Energiespiegel No. 23 (02/2016)

 In spite of all warnings about the consequences of climate change, and unaffected by political declarations: Global carbon dioxide emissions continue to climb.
 Coal and natural gas power plants to cover the increasing demand for electricity are mainly responsible.
 Is it possible to store these CO2 emissions permanently in the ground, instead of burdening the atmosphere and climate?
 And would this also be of interest in Switzerland?
 PSI attempts to answer these questions together with national research partners.

 A Glimpse into the Future Energiespiegel No. 22 (10/2013)

 How the world will look in 2050, we do not know today.
 However, it’s very likely that population and economy will grow strongly until then.
 Countries like China and India are becoming increasingly important.
 What this means for the world in terms of energy supply, CO2 emissions and energy resources has been investigated by PSI together with the World Energy Council (WEC) in energy scenarios.

 Download Energiespiegel No. 22 (10/2013)

 The new Swiss energy policy Energiespiegel No. 21 (11/2012)